maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 ![][Design 6]
 <br>
 <br>
 That makes a really nice difference, but something about the centering of each paragraph is off to me and I'm not quite sure what it is.
-I've experimented with centering the headers, center aligning the paragraphs, left aligning everything, but I'm just not finding that right balance.
-I'm also thinking that I could save some vertical space.
-After some reshuffling, here is the result:
+I've experimented with centering the headers, center aligning the paragraphs, left aligning everything, but I'm just not finding the right balance.
+I'm also thinking that I could save some vertical space, and after some reshuffling, here is the result:
 <br>
 <br>
 <br>